subugoe/metrics-website/_posts/2018-04-18-Interview-Stacy-Konkiel-EN.md

 ### How do you traditionally measure if a specific scientific output is any good?
 </div>

 So, traditionally in terms of measurement people used citation data.
-So when scientist or researchers would describe other studies that are happening in this space they would so by looking for peer-reviewed papers.
-Traditionally people looked through those citations and they count those citations - the more citations there are the higher quality the work is.
+So when scientist or researchers would describe other studies that are happening in this space they would do so by looking for peer-reviewed papers.
+Traditionally people looked through those citations and they count those citations – the more citations there are the higher quality the work is.
 And there are some challenges with that approach.
 Is not only that the most cited stuff is the highest quality but more or less it tells you what you need to pay attention to.
 But before these metrics existed, people knew what to pay attention to by simply knowing what was available in their field or by knowing the people in your field.
 The academia used to be a small world.
 You simply knew what was happening.
 But for reasons we just described, that is not necessarily possible anymore.
 Because there is too much research out there.
 So people have to find signals like citations to figure out what is the highest quality or at least the most important, most influential research in a subject area.